michaeltoth/projects/LendingClub.md

 <br>
 ####Loan Purpose
+Loan purpose refers to the borrower's stated reason for taking out the loan.
+We see below that credit card and debt consolidation tend to have lower rates of nonperformance, along with home improvement, cars, and other major purchases.
+Luxury spending on vacations and weddings and unexpected medical and moving expenses show worse performance.
+Small business loans perform very poorly, perhaps reflecting the fact that those borrowers unable to get bank financing for their small business may have poor credit or business plans.

 |               | Small Biz. | Other | Moving | Medical | Wedding | House | Vacation | Consolidation | Major Purch. | Home Imp. | Car   | Credit Card |
 |---------------|------------|-------|--------|---------|---------|-------|----------|---------------|--------------|-----------|-------|-------------|